We’re in the Bwindi Impenetrable Forest in Uganda, where I’ve chosen to live out my life-long dream of seeing mountain gorillas in the wild.

 Our time with the gorillas is limited to an hour; I get my photographs and then put my camera away.

 While gorilla trekking draws most travellers to Uganda, these incredible animals are not the only wildlife on offer.
 Gorillas aside, the Bwindi Impenetrable National Park is home to everything from forest elephants to chimpanzees to African golden cats, while the lesser-known Murchison Falls National Park offers sightings of rare Rothschild giraffes, lions and Ugandan kobs.
 Home to more than 600 bird species, Queen Elizabeth National Park is one of the top bird-watching spots in the country.
-There’s wonderful hiking and trekking in the Rwenzori Mountains, or for some aquatic adrenalin, head straight for Jinja.
+There are wonderful hiking and trekking in the Rwenzori Mountains, or for some aquatic adrenalin, head straight for Jinja.
 Famed as the source of the Nile, it also dishes up the best white water rafting and kayaking in East Africa.

 Best Time to Visit